emory-libraries/dlp-lux/README.md

 `https://curate-qa.curationexperts.com/concern/curate_generic_works/`.
 1. The `THUMBNAIL_URL` environment variable needs to be set.
 This URL is the base URL for the Hyrax instance that serves the Work's thumbnail images.
 An example: `https://curate-qa.curationexperts.com`

+## HTTP Password protection in production mode
+In order to prevent search engine crawling of the system before it's ready to launch, we use HTTP password protection.
+This is set via environment variables.
+It is enabled by default.
+Set `HTTP_PASSWORD_PROTECT='false'` to disable this feature.
+Set the login and password via environment variables `HTTP_USERNAME` and `HTTP_PASSWORD`

 ## Loading sample data

 In order to have a local solr instance with data in it, run this rake task: